Fort Lauderdale Aggressive Driving Accident Lawyer Holding Reckless Drivers Responsible

 Unfortunately, there are a lot of reckless and aggressive drivers on South Florida’s roads.
 These drivers are to blame for a significant percentage of the crashes that occur every year, and reckless and aggressive driving behaviors leave far too many innocent people with life-altering or life-threatening injuries.
-If you have been seriously injured or lost a family member, you deserve better, and Fort Lauderdale auto accident attorney Joseph Maus can take legal action on your behalf.
+If you have been seriously injured or lost a family member, you deserve better, and Fort Lauderdale reckless driving accident attorney Joseph Maus can take legal action on your behalf.

 Reckless and Aggressive Drivers Deserve to Be Held Accountable

 Simply put, there is no excuse for reckless or aggressive driving.
 There is no excuse for taking unnecessary risks and putting others in harm’s way.
 All forms of reckless and aggressive driving are considered “negligent” in Florida, and this means that accident victims and their loved ones can seek just compensation for significant, permanent and fatal injuries.

 When is a driver’s conduct considered to be “reckless” or “aggressive”?
 Common examples include:

 - Driving “in willful or wanton disregard” for the safety of others

 - Driving under the influence of alcohol or drugs